The Australian RIRDC Rural Women's Award

 Develop your skills.
 Make a difference.
 Inspire others.

-State and Territory winners receive a $10,000 financial bursary to implement their Award vision.
-Each State and Territory winner and runner-up will have the opportunity to participate in the Australian Institute of Company Directors (AICD) Course and will be supported to develop an individual integrated leadership plan.
+Each State and Territory winner will receive a $10,000 financial bursary to implement their Award vision.
+Each State and Territory winner and runner-up will have the opportunity to participate in the Australian Institute of Company Directors (AICD) Company Directors Course and will be supported to develop an individual integrated leadership plan.

-The Award is a life changing experience that will link you with a positive and powerful alumni network of like-minded women across Australia who are passionate about primary industries and rural Australia.
+The Award is an amazing opportunity to further your leadership development, make a tangible difference and inspire others.
+The Award is a life changing experience that will link recipients with a positive and powerful alumni network of like-minded women across the country who are passionate about primary industries and rural Australia.

 Who can enter?